Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 Yes.
 WPronto is completely free for personal and commercial use.
 It is distributed under the terms of the MIT License.

-WPronto includes Nginx, WordPress, PHP, MariaDB, phpMyAdmin and WP-CLI out of the box.
+WPronto includes Nginx, Ngrok, WordPress, PHP, MariaDB, phpMyAdmin and WP-CLI out of the box.

 Replace the files inside the WPronto/core/php folder with a newer PHP version.